filecoin-project/fvm-specs/07-errors.md

    `ExitCode::SysErrSenderInvalid` exit code.
 2. If an actor calls `vm::abort` with a system exit code, that exit code will be replaced with `ExitCode::SysErrIllegalExitCode`.
-3. If an actor panics/crashes/etc., the exit code `ExitCode::SysErrIllegalInstruction` will be returned.
+3. If an actor [traps][trap] (often a memory violation), the exit code `ExitCode::SysErrIllegalInstruction` will be returned.
+User-level assertions (e.g., a go/rust panic, an uncaught exception, etc.) should cleanly abort with `ExitCode::ErrAssertionFailed`.
+   `ExitCode::SysErrIllegalInstruction` means that the actor failed in a way that it couldn't (or didn't) handle itself.
 4. If a message runs out of gas, the VM will return a receipt with the `ExitCode::SysErrOutOfGas` exit code.
 5. Most of these exit codes are only reflected on-chain and will not be observed in internal sends.
    The exceptions are:
     - `SysErrIllegalExitCode` if the called actor aborted with a system exit code.
-    - `SysErrIllegalInstruction` if the called actor panicked.
+    - `SysErrIllegalInstruction` if the called actor crashed.
     - `SysErrMissingReturn` if the actor returns an invalid block handle.

 Changes from pre-FVM Filecoin: